Table of Contents Show

 Safe With a Repair and Maintenance ProgramSafe With a Repair and Maintenance Program

 A building must address an unsafe classification immediately and have it repaired within 30 days.
-Right away, the building must put in protective measures such as a fence or sidewalk shed for public safety.
-As part of FISP, the new law also strictly enforces window air conditioning units having supporting brackets.
+The building must be protective measures such as a fence or sidewalk shed for public safety.
+As part of FISP, the new law strictly enforces window air conditioning units with supporting brackets.
 If a building is without brackets, it would be deemed unsafe.

 Preventing a dangerous situationPreventing a dangerous situation